Workspace Acoustics Myths and Facts

 Myth #4.
 Sound masking hinders mass notification systems.

-Fact: The background noise created by intelligent sound masking system is not loud enough to impede PA systems broadcasts.
-Through sensors and patented algorithm, intelligent sound masking system automatically adapts to your workspace acoustics needs, covering sound when needed and backing off when not.
+Fact: The background noise created by the intelligent sound masking system is not loud enough to impede PA systems broadcasts.
+Through sensors and a patented algorithm, intelligent sound masking system automatically adapts to your workspace acoustics needs, covering sound when needed and backing off when not.

 High-end sound masking systems can also be upgraded to add paging and/or music functions.
 You can experience better speech privacy and clear paging/music system that does not interfere with mass notification systems.